alphagov/government-service-design-manual/service-manual/user-centred-design/resources/header-footer.md

   <img src="/service-manual/assets/images/header-footer/header-pattern-2.png" alt="Header option 2">
 </div>

-Finally, if you need to include contact or account management links, you can do so like this:
+If you need to include contact or account management links, you can do so like this:

 <div class="example">
   <img src="/service-manual/assets/images/header-footer/header-pattern-3.png" alt="Header option 3">